karelplanken/kde/tools_windows/vs_code_install_windows.md

     The `-e` flag ensures an exact match on the package ID, avoiding ambiguity.

+3. Restart the terminal running PowerShell.

-3. Verify Installation.
+4. Verify Installation.
 After installation, confirm that VS Code is correctly installed by checking its version:

     ```powershell
     code --version
     ```

     This should return the installed version number, indicating that the `code` command is available in your system path.

+5. You can now start coding from within a PowerShell terminal by running:

+    ```powershell
+    code .
+    ```

+    This will open VS Code with the current directory loaded.

 ## VS Code Extensions